 Overall rating: 9.8 / 10

-These from ETHOS are very basic in design but pack a mean punch when it comes to weight training.
-These come in options from 5 lb. to 35 lb. options, so these are great for ladies who are more advanced and looking to bump up their weight training and muscle gains.
+These from Fitness Republic are very basic in design but pack a mean punch when it comes to weight training.
+These come in options from 8 lb. to 12 lb. options, so these are great for ladies who are more advanced and looking to bump up their weight training and muscle gains.

 These are rubber coated for reduced noise and protection on your floors.
 These are made to last, so you can feel confident that these will be a lifelong part of your home gym.
 We love how simple the design is and that the color is consistent across all weights -- if having a cohesive flow in your gym space is on your wish list.